EchterAgo/txunami-utils-ec-plugin/README.md

 ## Limitations

-* Wallet or hardware wallets are not supported.
+* Wallet passwords or hardware wallets are not supported.
 Only wallets that can export their private keys can be used.

 ## Donations